Anglesboro

 Liam Lynch (1893-1923) was an Irish republican military leader.
 He served as Chief of Staff of the Irish Republican Army between March 1922-April 1923.
-He born at Barnagurraha and attended Anglesboro National School.
-A leading military commander in the War of Independence, he opposed the Anglo-Irish Treaty on the grounds that it dis-established the Irish Republic proclaimed in 1916 and he assumed the position of Chief-of-Staff of the anti-treaty IRA called the "Irregulars".
-He was killed in a skirmish with Free State forces on the Knockmealdown Mountains in County Tipperary on 10 April 1923, aged 29.
+He was born at Barnagurraha and attended Anglesboro National School.
+A leading military commander in the War of Independence, he opposed the Anglo-Irish Treaty on the grounds that it disestablished the Irish Republic proclaimed in 1916.
+He assumed the position of Chief of Staff of the anti-Treaty IRA, known as the 'Irregulars.'
+He was killed in a skirmish with Free State forces in the Knockmealdown Mountains, County Tipperary, on 10 April 1923, aged 29.